CLOSE

 2. Choose Sustainable Vendors

-For more vendor insights, visit What Vendors Do You Need for an Elopement.
+What Vendors Do You Need for an Elopement

 3. Green Transportation

-• If flying is necessary, consider carbon offset programs to balance emissions.
+• And if flying is a must, definitely look into carbon offset programs to help balance out those emissions.

 A couple shares a tender moment, partially obscured by a flowing veil, with a serene lake and mountains in the background.